KaisTahar/dqLib/README.md

 - Here are some [examples](https://github.com/KaisTahar/cordDqChecker/tree/bmc_dqTools/Local/Data/Export) of DQ reports generated using `dqLib`

 ## Note
-- The default data quality dimensions are completeness, plausibility, uniqueness and concordance.
-However, this framework allows the user to select desired DQ dimensions and metrics as well as to generate user defined annual reports.
+- `dqLib` enables users to assess the DQ dimensions of completeness, plausibility, uniqueness, and concordance.
+However, this framework allows the user to select desired DQ dimensions and metrics as well as to generate customized annual reports.

 - To cite `dqLib`, please use the CITATION file located in the folder `./inst`.